-We are looking for the highest quality warm up without burning up too much energy or sacrificing too much time.
-By properly warming up the body, you’ll be ready to handle the workloads you’re about to encounter and get the most out of the training session, physically and mentally.
+We are looking for the highest-quality warm up without burning up too much energy or sacrificing too much time.
+By properly warming up the body, you’ll be ready to handle the workloads you’re about to encounter and physically and mentally get the most out of the training session.

 - If there’s a big discrepancy between your perceived effort and your speed or power output.
-In other words, if you can normally cruise at 25 kmh and today you feel like you’re doing a time trial effort to get to 25kmh, cut the ride short.
+In other words, if you can normally cruise at 180 watts and today you feel like you’re doing a time trial effort to get to 180 watts, shorten the ride.

-- If, during an interval set your speed or power output falls more than 15% from the beginning of the set, it’s time to call it a day and go home.
-(Note: Be sure you’re not overcooking the first interval or two, though.)
+- If during an interval set your power output falls more than 15-20% from the beginning of the set, it’s time to call it a day and go home.
+(Note: Be sure you’re not just overcooking the first interval or two, though.)

 - If you’re fighting the urge to get off your bike and curl up to take a nap at the side of the road or trail, it’s not going to be a good interval training day.
 Do a short recovery ride and take a nap – in your bed.

-Adam Pulford is a coach for Carmichael Training Systems, Inc. (CTS) and an avid road cycling, mountain bike, and triathlon competitor.
-Jim Rutberg is a coach for CTS and co-author of seven fitness and nutrition books with Chris Carmichael.
-To find out what CTS can do for you, and to receive our free newsletters, visit www.trainright.com.
+Adam Pulford is a coach for Carmichael Training Systems, Inc. (CTS), the Team Director for Team Ridebiker, and has worked with the Twenty16 Pro Cycling Team.
+He is also and an avid road cycling and mountain bike competitor.
+Jim Rutberg is a coach for CTS and co-author of seven fitness and nutrition books, including “The Time-Crunched Cyclist”.

 ► FREE Mini-Course: Learn How to Maximize Your Limited Training Time

 Learn step-by-step how to overcome limited training time and get faster.
 Walk away with a personalized plan to increase your performance.